Ophthalmology (Eye) Practice Test 3

 - Iris

 Explanation: Answer reason: Cornea The cornea is highly sensitive because it is densely innervated by sensory fibers (via the trigeminal nerve).
 It is also avascular (contains no blood vessels) to maintain optical transparency, receiving oxygen and nutrients mainly from tears and aqueous humor.
 In contrast, the retina has a rich blood supply, and the pupil is just an opening while the iris is vascular tissue.
-Category reason: This is a structural and functional question about parts of the eye (avascularity and sensory innervation), which is foundational ophthalmologic anatomy/physiology rather than nursing care decision-making.

 How many layers are there in the cornea?